Cristian Canton Ferrer

-Cristian Canton i Ferrer (born 1980, Tarrasa, Barcelona, Catalonia, Spain) is a Catalan writer, musicologist and pianist.
+Cristian Canton i Ferrer (born 1980, Terrassa, Barcelona, Catalonia, Spain) is a Catalan writer, musicologist, and pianist.
 He is known for his contributions to the re-discovery of Catalan musicians and their legacies in America and the historical study of the Catalan migrations, which is the core of his literary production.
 He is also a computer scientist in the field of artificial intelligence, working as a researcher at Facebook in Seattle (WA).